Type the code from the image

 The core steps to a thought strategy are straight-forward:

-If appropriate, you content can suggest how your paid services or products provide even more help.
-But usually this association is inferred.
+If appropriate, your content can suggest how your paid services or products provide even more help.
+But usually, this association is inferred.

 You may want to experiment with different content types (or several) to see what works best for you: